exasol/ai-lab/doc/user_guide/docker/managing-user-data.md

 * Docker volumes can only be deleted if there aren't any Docker containers using them.
 * Also stopped containers still prevent Docker volumes from being deleted.

-Use the following command to find out the ID of existing Docker containers, including also stopped containers, see also [User Guide for AI-Lab Docker edition](docker-usage.md#logging-in-to-the-docker-container):
+Use the following command to find out the ID of existing Docker containers, including the stopped ones, see also [User Guide for AI-Lab Docker edition](docker-usage.md#logging-in-to-the-docker-container):

 ```shell
 docker ps --all
 ```

-The following commands will remove the container with ID `${CONTAINER}` and the volume:
+The following commands will remove the container with ID `${CONTAINER}` and the volume with the name `${VOLUME}`:

 ```shell
 docker rm -f ${CONTAINER}